ballerina-platform/ballerina-lang/observelib/observe/src/main/ballerina/Module.md

 #### Attach a tag to a span

-It is possible to add tags to span by using the `observe:addTagToSpan()` api by providing the span id and relevant tag key and tag value.
+It is possible to add tags to span by using the `observe:addTagToSpan()` function by providing the span id and relevant tag key and tag value.

 ```ballerina
 _ = observe:addTagToSpan(spanId = spanId, "Tag Key", "Tag Value");